Luc4sCRW/CRW_speedometer/README.md

 # UPDATES

 Updates for scripts are always announced on the Discord server.
-So feel free to join the Discord server to stay up to date. - I wont use the “Releases” feature of GitHub.
+So feel free to join the Discord server to stay up to date. -> Future update contains more funcitons like indicator or a seatbelt.
--> Future updates will most likely improve the script's performance or introduce a new design (perhaps a real speedometer like the one in a car)

 Next Update will include indicator and seatbelt.